 For luxury accommodation near Hanifaru Bay

-You should consider Four Seasons.
-Manta Trust in Baa Atoll has a base within Four Seasons Landaa Giraavaru and therefore you will have a manta marine biologist with you during your manta trip.
+You should consider Four Seasons Maldives, it is one of the top resorts in the Maldives and I actually used to work there.
+Manta Trust in Baa Atoll has a base within Four Seasons Landaa Giraavaru and therefore you will have a manta marine biologist (who are awesome!) with you during your manta trip.

 For affordable resorts in Baa Atoll to view the mantas

-You could consider Kihaa or Reethi beach resort.
-Both are resorts I have visited and/or stayed at.
+You could consider Kihaa Resort or Reethi beach resort as both are affordable Maldives resorts.
+They are also both ones I have visited and/or stayed at.
 They are near Hanifaru Bay and are a much more reasonable price.
 Work permit discounts are available for those who work in the Maldives for both these resorts.
 Look at prices and availability for Reethi beach resort here.